 The coldest month of the year in Brownsburg is January, with an average low of 22°F and high of 36°F.

-To help you keep your pet safe when the temperatures drop, we’re linking to six of the best web pages we’ve found plus one short video on the topic of cold weather safety for pets.
+To help you keep your pet safe when the temperatures drop, we’re linking to six of the best web pages we’ve found on the topic of cold weather safety for pets.
 We encourage you to visit the pages most relevant to your pet’s needs.

 See “Cold Weather Safety Tips” from The American Society for the Prevention of Cruelty to Animals® (ASPCA®) for a range of suggestions, including several on coat, skin and paw care.